dorukalkan/pgdatahub/README.md

 ## Acknowledgements

-This project was initially inspired by Nate from StrataScratch's [CSV File to Database Import Automation](https://github.com/Strata-Scratch/csv_to_db_automation) project. pgdatahub has been built on top of this project and has significantly expanded the core functionalities to include:
+This project was initially inspired by StrataScratch's [CSV File to Database Import Automation](https://github.com/Strata-Scratch/csv_to_db_automation) project. pgdatahub has been built on top of this project and has significantly expanded the core functionalities to include:

 - Support for Excel file formats with multiple sheets
 - Support for JSON files